Ibiza Town (Eivissa) Resort Guide

 Playa de Talamanca

-The relatively quiet resort of Playa de Talamanca tends to be popular with couples and families who can enjoy its sandy beach by day and its fine bars and restaurants by night.
+The relatively quiet Playa de Talamanca is one of the Ibiza resorts which is popular with couples and families who can enjoy its sandy beach by day and its fine bars and restaurants by night.
 It is located just beyond the Ibiza Marina, some 4km to the north-east of Ibiza Town.

 Whilst this marina is transformed into the resort’s main entertainment centre every evening, Playa de Talamanca’s nightlife as a whole is fairly laid-back.
 Anyone looking for something livelier can easily get to Playa d’en Bossa and Ibiza Town where some of Ibiza’s top nightclubs are found.